2021 Indiana State Sycamores football team

 The 2021 Indiana State Sycamores football team represented Indiana State University as a member of the Missouri Valley Football Conference (MVFC) for the 2021 NCAA Division I FCS football season.
-They were led fourth-year head coach Curt Mallory.
-The Sycamores played their home games at Memorial Stadium in Terre Haute, Indiana.
+Led by fourth-year head coach Curt Mallory, the Sycamores compiled an overall record of 5–6 with a mark of 3–5 in conference play, tying for seventh place in the MVFC.
+Indiana State played home games at Memorial Stadium in Terre Haute, Indiana.